kineticstoolkit/kineticstoolkit_doc/src/python_integration_exercises.md

 ## 💪 Exercise 3: Calculation of velocity and power based on position and force

 We repeat exercise 1, but this time instead of measuring the speed of the carriage, we measure its position.
-We have these two lists where data has been acquired at a sampling frequency of 10 Hz.
+We have these two lists where data have been acquired at 10 Hz.

 ```{code-cell}
 push_force = [